• Podcast

 • If I reach 3 cm again and don’t progress, how can I allow myself to let go and give my body time?

-I realised that it wasn’t as much my ability to give birth, it was all of the things surrounding it that were scaring me.
+I realized that it wasn’t as much my ability to give birth, it was all of the things surrounding it that were scaring me.

 working through fears